 After a particularly wet Glastonbury my jacket was caked in mud, baked beans and some other things I didn´t want to think about, but after a wash it turned out like new.

-The most suprising thing about the Resolve is the price – it really feels like a more expensive jacket, as it is pretty much totally waterproof without compromising on comfort or breathability.
+The most surprising thing about the Resolve is the price – it really feels like a more expensive jacket, as it is pretty much totally waterproof without compromising on comfort or breathability.
 I am totally hooked and wear it around even if it isn´t raining, it´s so comfy.
 Perfect for festivals, walks and adventures – I´ll be taking it to Finland with me next month to go and meet some moose.
 Find more waterproof jackets reviewed in my kit section.